DevPedroGomes/RAG-Crawler/README.md

 ## Known Limitations

-1. **SQLite Database**: The user database uses SQLite which does not handle concurrent writes well.
-For production with 50+ users, migrate to PostgreSQL.

-2. **Synchronous Processing**: Document embedding and web crawling block the request thread.
-Consider adding a background job queue (Celery, RQ) for production.

-3. **Browser Not Pooled**: Each crawl request creates/destroys a Chromium instance.
-Implement browser pooling for high-traffic scenarios.

-4. **CORS Configuration**: Only localhost origins are configured.
+1. **CORS Configuration**: Only localhost origins are configured.
 Add production domains in `backend/app/main.py`.

-5. **Cookie secure=True**: Requires HTTPS.
+2. **Cookie secure=True**: Requires HTTPS.
 For local HTTP development, set `secure=False` in `backend/app/security.py`.

+3. **Single Worker**: For high traffic, run multiple RQ workers: `rq worker -c 4` or use a process manager.

+4. **No Job Persistence**: Job results are stored in Redis with default TTL.
+Configure RQ result TTL for longer retention if needed.

 ## Troubleshooting